 - \$31,387,440 total revenue lost or postponed from all respondents, with the average amount lost equal to \$475,567. - 947 staff laid off or furloughed collectively, with the average number of staff dismissed at 14.
-Excluding the organizations that did not lose any staff boosts the average to 56. - Organizations with people of color in leadership1 lost close to \$200,000 more than the overall average; losing an average of \$637,130, surpassing the overall average of \$475,567. - Organizations with gender-nonconforming or nonbinary leadership lost close to \$250,000 more than the overall average, losing an average of \$725,000. - Of respondents who have government grants, 61% have received at least some contracted money but 11% did not receive payments even after fulfilling contract obligations. - 85% respondents have had to cancel programs and/or events. - 64% respondents report a disruption of services to clients and communities.
+Excluding the organizations that did not lose any staff boosts the average to 56. - Organizations with people of color in leadership lost close to \$200,000 more than the overall average.
+Organizations with at least one person of color holding a C-Suite position lost an average of \$637,130, surpassing the overall average of \$475,567. - Organizations with gender-nonconforming or nonbinary leadership lost close to \$250,000 more than the overall average, losing an average of \$725,000. - Of respondents who have government grants, 28 (61%) have received at least some contracted money but 5 (11%) did not receive payments even after fulfilling contract obligations. - 135 (85%) respondents have had to cancel programs and/or events. - 102 (64%) respondents report a disruption of services to clients and communities.